What is Pompe disease?

-Pompe, a rare disease, is caused by the buildup of a molecule called glycogen within cells.
-Cells (primarily muscle and liver cells) use glycogen to store sugar molecules for times when sugar is not available.
+Pompe disease is a rare disease characterized by the buildup of a molecule called glycogen within cells.
+Cells (primarily muscle and liver cells) use glycogen to store sugar for times when it is not available.
 During long fasts or prolonged exercise, muscle and liver cells break down glycogen, releasing the sugar for cells to use to produce energy.

 The enzyme that cells use for this is called acid alpha-glucosidase (GAA).
 In Pompe disease, mutations in the GAA gene that encodes for this enzyme lead to a reduction in its activity.
-Cells are still able to store sugar as glycogen, but cannot access the sugar efficiently once it is stored.
-The stored glycogen builds up until it interferes with cell function, damaging and even killing cells.
-This results in disease symptoms that include in smooth, skeletal and heart muscles.
+Cells are still able to store sugar as glycogen, but they cannot effectively turn it into sugar.
+Stored glycogen builds until it interferes with cell function, damaging, and even killing cells.
+This results in disease symptoms that affect smooth, skeletal, and heart muscles.

 How does avalglucosidase alfa work?

-Avalglucosidase alfa contains an artificial GAA enzyme that replaces the enzyme Pompe disease patients lack.
-It is a new derivative of Sanofi’s approved ERT medication, Lumizyme (alglucosidase alfa).
+Avalglucosidase alfa contains an artificial GAA enzyme to replace the enzyme that people with Pompe disease lack.
+It is a new and updated derivative of Sanofi’s approved ERT medication, Lumizyme (alglucosidase alfa).

-Once infused into the bloodstream, the replacement enzyme binds to mannose-6-phosphate (M6P) receptors found on the surface of the cells, and enters the cells.
-Compared to Lumizyme, avalglucosidase alfa is designed to have better receptor targeting and enzyme uptake.
+Once infused into the bloodstream, the replacement enzyme binds to mannose-6-phosphate (M6P) receptors found on the surface of cells, so it can enter cells.
+Compared to Lumizyme, avalglucosidase alfa is expected to have better receptor targeting and enzyme uptake.

 Avalglucosidase alfa in clinical trials